Jumpat/SegAnyGAussians/README.md

 # SAGA
+> Note: This repository is still under construction.

 The official implementation of SAGA (Segment Any 3D GAussians).
 The paper is at [this url](https://jumpat.github.io/SAGA/SAGA_paper.pdf).
 Please refer to our [project page](https://jumpat.github.io/SAGA/) for more information.
-The code will be released soon.
 <br>
 <br>
 <div align=center>